jmeistrich/rnl-conf-2025/slides/slides.md

 <img src="/media/downloads.png" class="max-h-[540px] rounded-lg" />

 <!--
-When I've been ranting to everyone I know about React Native on desktop, they tell me that nobody builds desktop apps anymore.
+When I've been ranting to everybody I know about React Native on desktop, they tell me that nobody really builds desktop apps anymore.

 But I don't think that's true.
 Electron is actually downloaded almost as much as Expo.